browserengineering/book/book/rendering-architecture.md

 This code will do two things: request an "animation frame", and call `callback` just before that happens, and within the same task.
 An animation frame is the same thing as "run the rendering pipeline", and allows JavaScript to participate.
-The implenmentation of this JavaScript API, then, is as follows:
+The implementation of this JavaScript API, then, is as follows:

 ``` {.python}
     def js_requestAnimationFrame(self):